 - Place your bet at the Bookmaker first, then Lay on the Exchange instantly after.
 Be sure to hit the Pink Lay and not the Blue Back price on Betfair!

-You simply place the 2 bets at the Bookmaker website, and on the Betfair exchange.
+You simply place the 2 bets.
 And you’re done with placing your first risk free matched bet!
-You’ve learnt how to “match” your qualifying & rollover bets.

 ► What’s next?

-- If you’ve just placed your qualifying for an SNR free bet bet then continue to Step 2…
+- If you’ve just placed your qualifier for an SNR free bet bet then continue to Step 2.

-- If you’ve successfully placed enough matched bets to meet your rollover requirement then next section is redundant — you can withdraw your money!
+- If you’ve successfully placed enough matched bets to meet your rollover requirement then next section is redundant — just withdraw your money!

 Step 2 — Placing Free Bets

-What follows are the simple steps for placing any Stake Not Returned (SNR) free bets.
+What follows are the simple steps for placing any Stake Not Returned (SNR) free bet.
 In this section you will secure a risk-free profit from Matched Betting.

-Why are high odds better for matching the SNR Free Bets?
+Why are high odds better for matching up SNR Free Bets?

 Without being too mathsy, the reason for this is that by betting at high odds you naturally win at Betfair more frequently than you do at low odds.
 The benefit to this is that you reduce the frequency of winning free bets at the Bookmaker where your stake is not returned.

-- Find a suitable high odds “strong match” using the OddsMonkey Oddsmatcher (the same as with the qualifier).
-As always, take care to ensure the Bookmaker & Betfair odds are a close match.
+- Find a suitable high odds “strong match” using the OddsMonkey Oddsmatcher (see subheading “How to find a strong match…”).
+Follow the same process as with the qualifier.
+As always, take care to ensure the Bookmaker and Betfair odds are a close match.

 - Use the OddsMonkey Matched Betting calculator to calculate your Lay stake.
 You MUST select “Free Bet (SNR)” as the Bet Type this time.
 Don’t forget!

-- Place the Back (free bet) at the Bookmaker, and Lay bet on the Exchange, as before.
+- Place your 2 bets.
+Start with the Back (free bet) at the Bookmaker, then follow up with Lay bet on the Exchange, exactly as before.

-As before, you bet with the Lay stake provided by the calculator (£19.38 in this case).
+As before, you bet with the Lay stake provided by the OddsMonkey calculator — which is £19.38 in this case.
 Failure to do so won’t guarantee an equal profit whatever the outcome of the event.

-And you’re done.
+Place those 2 bets, wait for them to settle, then you’re finally done.
 You’ve earned a risk-free profit from Matched Betting!

 ► But Hang on, How Come It’s In Profit This Time?
 What’s Changed from step 1?